docker-library/docs/espocrm/content.md

 #### ESPOCRM_SITE_URL

 The URL of EspoCRM.
 This option is very important for normal operating of EspoCRM.
-Examples: `http://172.20.0.100:8080`, `http://my-crm.local`.
+Examples: `http://192.168.0.100:8080`, `http://my-crm.local`.

 ### Other optional options

-The list of possible values and their default values can be found in the EspoCRM Administrator panel under Settings.
+The list of possible values and their default values can be found in EspoCRM Administrator panel > Settings.

 -	`ESPOCRM_LANGUAGE`
 -	`ESPOCRM_DATE_FORMAT`